stroke-survivor-accessibility

 Frustrated by Accessibility

-That’s just the reality she has come to face in the past seven years since a stroke left her partially paralyzed and legally blind.
+That’s just the reality of stroke survivor accessibility as she has come to face in the past seven years since that stroke left her partially paralyzed and legally blind.

 It’s slow and steady.